AMENDED BYLAWS OF WIRELESS INTERNET SERVICE PROVIDERS’ ASSOCIATION

 6.1.
 Number.
 WISPA’s officers will include a chairperson, vice-chairperson, president, secretary, treasurer and other officers as the Board may appoint.
 The same person may hold as many as two (2) offices, but no person may hold more than two (2) offices.

 6.2.
 Appointment and Term.
 The Board will appoint WISPA’s officers at its Annual Meeting.
-Each officer, except the chief executive officer, will hold office until the earliest of the next Annual Meeting or the officer’s death, resignation or removal, or until the officer’s successor is elected.
+Each officer, except the President, will hold office until the earliest of the next Annual Meeting or the officer’s death, resignation or removal, or until the officer’s successor is elected.
 The Board may appoint additional officers and fill vacancies in offices as needed.
 Each officer not appointed at the Board’s Annual Meeting will serve until the Board’s next Annual Meeting.

 6.3.
 Resignation.
 An officer may resign at any time by delivering notice to the Secretary.
 The officer’s resignation is effective when the notice is received by the Secretary, unless the notice specifies a future effective date.
 If an officer resigns effective on a future date, the Board may appoint a replacement officer prior to that effective date and may specify that the new officer take office prior to or on that effective date.